OpenMS/pyopenms-docs/docs/source/file_handling.rst

 where the spectra and chromatograms are filtered by their native ids.
 It is similarly trivial to implement filtering by other attributes.
-Note how the data are written to disk using the ``PlainMSDataWritingConsumer`` which is one of multiple available consumer classes -- this specific class will simply take the spectrum ``s`` or chromatogram ``c`` and write it to disk (the location of the output file is given by the ``outfile`` variable).
+Note how the data are written to disk using the :py:class:`~.PlainMSDataWritingConsumer` which is one of multiple available consumer classes -- this specific class will simply take the spectrum ``s`` or chromatogram ``c`` and write it to disk (the location of the output file is given by the ``outfile`` variable).